Showing posts with label cada brand. Show all posts

 The Cada Grocery store marks the newest addition to a series of Japanese-themed shops by Cada, totaling five buildings, or six if we count the Cada licensed Initial D Fujiwara Tofu Shop set C61031W.

-The initial trio of buildings, expertly crafted by exesandbox, were a joy to assemble and showcase.
+The initial trio of buildings, expertly crafted by @exesandbox, were a joy to assemble and showcase.
 You can check out his designs on his instagram page.
 I've personally constructed all three and shared my thoughts on each:

 Japanese Canteen